 To celebrate Finland’s centenary, Finavia is publishing a ten-part series on the history of Finnish aviation from the last ten decades.
-This installment focuses on the 1970s.
+This instalment focuses on the 1970s.

 The beginning of the 1970s was a time of rapid growth for Finnish air travel.
 Flying became a more popular way for Finns to spend their leisure time, and people started to travel to the South for holidays.
 Air travel also benefited from a lengthening of the annual holiday, which was set at a minimum of four weeks in 1973.